Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/4.1.view.png">

 >aside negative
-> **Note:** For demonstrating purposes the Safegraph listing already has the Tasty Bytes location_id's included within.
+> **Note:** For demonstration purposes the Safegraph listing already has the Tasty Bytes *location_id's* included within.
 In a real-world scenario the mapping would leverage public [Placekeys](https://www.placekey.io/) which [Safegraph is a founding partner of](https://www.safegraph.com/blogs/safegraph-joins-placekey-initiative-as-a-founding-partner).
 >

 ### Step 2 - Click Next -->